 Just like extraction rates, most cooker hoods also come with a noise rating that’s measured in decibels.
 The majority of cooker hoods are rated at around 60-70 decibels (dB).
 If you plan to cook while entertaining or socialising, you may want to invest in a quieter cooker hood with a lower dB rating.

 The Grease Filters

-Think about how you use your kitchen – often you have your back to the main light source in your kitchen when you’re at the hob; this is why most cooker hoods come with lights.
-Plus, sometimes you just need a bit more light to make sure that your food is cooked.
-The lights can either be halogen, incandescent or LED; other than the energy consumption which one you choose is a personal choice.
-It is also worth looking at how easily you can replace the bulb, some units can be a little bit tricky to open.
+Think about how you use your kitchen – often you have your back to the main light source when you’re at the hob, which is why most cooker hoods come with lights.
+The extra light will give you clear visibility when using your hob and can be additionally useful when checking that your food is properly cooked.
+Most cooker hoods come with LED lighting.
+It is worth looking at how easily you can replace the bulb, as some units can be a little bit tricky to open.

-We hope this guide has helped you, but if you would like to discuss which cooker hood would be best for your kitchen just give us a call.
-Contact our Cambridge, St Neots, Bishops Stortford or Newmarket branch to speak to your local kitchen designer.
+We hope this guide has helped you, but if you would like to discuss which cooker hood would be best for your kitchen, just give us a call.
+You can contact our Cambridge showroom on 01223 904150

 to speak to your local kitchen designer or email us at firstname.lastname@example.org.